kl1ro/webnative/readme.md

-Framework for creating desktop applications using web technologies, native web component and nodejs backend
+Framework for creating applications on top of native webview component and nodejs backend

+Prerequisites:
+	- gtk-3.0
+	- webkit2gtk-4.0
+	- nodejs